Lower large deviations for supercritical branching processes in random environment: Preliminaries

-\end{prop} Note that $\mathbb{E}[X]>0$ implies that $\mathbb{P}(Z_1=1)<1$. \\ In \cite{BB11}, some general conditions are stated which assure $\varrho>0$ and $\varrho\leq \Lambda(0)$.
+The case $(ii)$ is proved in \cite {BB11}, Theorem 2.1.
+In \cite{BB11}, some general conditions are stated which ensure $\varrho>0$ and $\varrho\leq \Lambda(0)$.
 It also gives a (non explicit) expression of $\varrho$ in terms of the successive differentiation of the p.g.f. $f_i$. \\ In the Galton Watson case, $f$ is constant, for every $i\geq 0$, $f_i=f$ a.s.
-Then, we recover the classical result \cite{AN}
+Then, we recover the classical result \cite{AN} :

 Moreover, in the linear fractional case we have an explicit expression of $\varrho$.
 We recall that a probability generating function of a random variable $R$ is linear fractional (LF) if there exist positive real numbers $m$ and $b$ such that